SovereignCloudStack/hardware-landscape/documentation/System_Network_Setup.md

 With the chosen ‘Layer3-Underlay-BGP-to-the-Host’, the eBGP protocol is used to efficiently (especially for larger environments) organise the the path-descision of packets between nodes.

-Unlike a layer 2 network, this provides the following advantages:
+Unlike a classic layer 2 network, this provides the following advantages:

 - No more Multichassis-LACP, no Spanning-Tree complexities
 - A scalable setup for larger or critical environments with a high number of nodes